 * Making a positive contribution to school and community

-* Demonstrating honest, ethical and courteous behavior
+* Demonstrating honest, ethical, courteous behavior and personal accountability

-* Making wise choices that promote a healthy lifestyle
+* Making wise choices that promote a healthy lifestyle and environment

 * Setting prioirities and achievable personal, academic and career goals